PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:03:43
+Last updated: 2024-04-08 13:04:16
-Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah
+Random Quote: The Scarlet Witch is not born, she is forged.
+She has no coven, no need for incantation. - Agatha Harkness